-While there isn’t a guaranteed way of fixing this issue for your inbox, there are a few things you should try before moving onto other possible solutions.
+While there isn’t a guaranteed way of fixing this issue for your inbox, there are a few things you should try before moving to other possible solutions.

-1. Limit The Amount of Emails Sent Per Hour/Per Day
+Limit The Number of Emails Sent Per Hour/Per Day

 2. Ensure The Contents Of Your Email Don’t Read As Spam

-We have accumulated a list of known words that trigger spam filters that can be found here.
-If you are receiving 550 bounce errors pertaining to spam, we strongly recommend removing any words that are found within this list and see if the problem continues.
+We have accumulated a list of known words that trigger spam filters.
+If you are receiving 550 bounce errors pertaining to spam, we strongly recommend removing any words that are found within this list to see if the problem continues.